RakhithJK/dbeaver-dbeaver-wiki/Composite-Tasks.md

 ### Setting up a _composite task_

-When creating a composite task, you need to specify which tasks the composite task consists of.
+When creating a composite task you need to specify which tasks the composite task consists of.

-This can be done by:
+This can be done:

 1. By adding an existed task: